melanchthon19/chardistance/README.md

 Clone the repository: `git clone git@github.com:melanchthon19/chardistance.git`
 Change directory: `cd chardistance`
 Install packages: `pip install -r requirements.txt`

 `levenshtein.py`contains the Levenshtein class.
 You can run `levenshtein.py` by itself passing two strings: `./levenshtein.py string1 string2`

-`compare.py` uses Levenshtein class to compare strings from a given file.
+The main file is `compare.py`.
+It uses Levenshtein class to compare strings from a given file.
 It accepts the following flags:
 `--file: file that stores sentences`
 `--index: analyse sentence at given index only`